 Brewery 304 Cinema Houston Stout – This was my favorite beer of the festival.
 It was chocolaty, but not overpowering or sweet.
 The bitterness actually intensifies and then slowly melts away.
 It was very creamy and smooth and not overpowering like I feel most stouts are.
 I am definitely going to find a store that sells this beer.
 It was the best stout I’ve tasted.

 Art Monster Ultimate Luck – I thought that this ale was refreshing and very light.
 The aftertaste lasted very long, but it still remained fresh.
 I think this is another beer that’s great for summer because it doesn’t make you feel weighed down and it remains light.
-I’m going to try it again on a hot day and see how I feel about it then.
+I’m going to try it agin on a hot day and see how I feel about it then.

 Jeju Beer Company Jeju Wit Ale – I didn’t really care for this one.
 I’m not sure if they have other brews but this one was the only one on the menu.
 It was carbonated well and it does taste better than the cheap local beers we’ve had before, but it wasn’t different or special.
-The only real difference in taste was subtle, but nothing that made me want to drink more.
+The only real difference in taste were subtle, but nothing that made me want to drink more.

 After several hours and 13 beers, we were finally ready to go home.
 The festival was still crowded and there were a few hours left, but I was very satisfied with the day and super proud of my cup collection.
 It may not seem like a big event or something special, but I felt blessed to have spent the day doing something that I enjoyed and sharing it with my partner.
 Part of my path is enjoying life and sharing experiences with the people I love.
 I cherish those memories and I hope that I can continue to share new experiences with my partner.